Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 • Advantage: Simulations make modeling decision explicit.
 All statistical methods are based on models, but when we use mathematical methods, it is easy to forget the assumptions they are based on.
 With computation, the assumptions are more visible, and it is easier to try different models.

 • Disadvantage: Simulation uses a lot of computation.
-Some of the examples in this notebook take several seconds to run and the results are only approximate.
-For some problems, there are analytic methods that are faster and more accurate.
+Some of the examples in this notebook take several seconds to run; for some of them, there are analytic methods that are much faster.

 The examples in this chapter include results from a clinical trial related to peanut allergies, and survey data from the National Survey of Family Growth (NSFG) and the Behavioral Risk Factor Surveillance System (BRFSS).